Rebekah24/global-freshwater-productivity-modis/README.md

 This repository presents a geospatial workflow for estimating freshwater vegetation productivity in global river and lake systems using satellite-derived vegetation indices.
 The project computes annual **NDVI** and **NDAVI** from **MODIS MCD43A4** reflectance data, integrates these indices with global hydrographic and freshwater plant species richness layers in **Google Earth Engine**, and produces spatially explicit productivity metrics at **500 m resolution**.

-A central methodological contribution of this workflow is the use of **water masking** to address the **mixed-pixel problem** in moderate-resolution satellite imagery.
+A key methodological contribution of this workflow is the use of **water masking** to address the **mixed-pixel problem** in moderate-resolution satellite imagery.
 By restricting water-specific summaries to pixels that are predominantly water, the workflow improves the ecological interpretability of vegetation signals in aquatic environments.

 ## Live HTML report
 [Open the workflow report here](<https://rebekah24.github.io/global-freshwater-productivity-modis/>)